sdudenhofer/webscraper/readme.md

-#a simple program to show pythons ability to webcrape
+a simple program to show pythons ability to webcrape
+===